nih-fmrif/NIMH_repro_2017_03/_episodes/13-tracking_changes_with_git.md

 ---
-title: Tracking Changes
+title: "Versioning edits with Git"
-teaching: 20
+teaching: 30
 exercises: 0
 questions:
 - "How do I record changes in Git?"